SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Dataset overview

 In the coached condition, participants worked with a professional performance driving coach during the 15-minute driving blocks.
+All participants were coached by the same expert to ensure cohesion across instructions.
 The coach provided two types of feedback: \emph{concurrent feedback} and \emph{terminal feedback}.
 Concurrent feedback refers to the coaching the participant received while driving.
 Terminal feedback refers to the conversational feedback provided at the end of each lap.
-It was up to the coach's full discretion whether to give terminal feedback or not.
-Coaches gave terminal feedback 75.92\% of the time.
-All participants worked with the same coach.
-At the end of the study, all participants completed two \textit{Retention} laps in which they did not receive any coaching.
-Appendix~\ref{appendix:questionnaires} contains more details on the questionnaires, and the supplementary material contains more detailed information on the procedure and experimental design.
+In order to preserve naturalism, it was up to the coach's full discretion whether to give terminal feedback or not.
+The coach gave terminal feedback 75.92\% of the time.
+At the end of the study, all participants completed two \textit{Retention} laps without coaching.
+Appendix~\ref{appendix:questionnaires} points to details on the questionnaires.